 Lift-the-Flap Kindness Calendar.
 If you and your kids still love opening all the little flaps on advent calendars, then this one is for you.
 Each day lists two acts of kindness to try with your family.
 Some ideas are more suited for older children, while there are several that even young children could do with you.

 The Sharing Kindness Advent Calendar.
 This is another beautiful (and I mean absolutely beautifully made) advent flip-book calendar.
 The illustrations are adorable and each lift-the-flap section offers a new chance to show kindness.
 There is a winter-themed option (for those of us in the northern hemisphere) and even a beach-themed one (for those in the southern hemisphere).
+New this year, they’ve also added a New York City-themed calendar.
 So lovely and it includes stickers and really meaningful activities.
 Use code KIND2021 to get 10% off!

 Kindness Countdown Advent Calendar.
 If your kids love getting mail or opening envelopes then this advent calendar idea will be a hit with them.
 It includes envelopes, kindness cards and stickers.
 These could be hung on a string, hidden in a mailbox or all around the house.